dougsweetser/Q/docs/Blogs/Space-time_numbers/space-time_numbers.md

 ![](R4_4_zeros.png)

-A star topology allows there to be one zero share amoungst eight unities:
+A star topology allows there to be one zero share among eight unities:

 ![](Q8_one_zero_eight_ones.png)

 The origin is now quite complicated.
 In one area of study, relativistic quantum field theory, there is a notion of the sum of all possible histories.
-The odds of a series of events for particles going forward in time have to be added to the the events going backwards in time with the antiparticles.
-A star topology might allow for such a seamingly crazy pattern of paths.
+The odds of a series of events for particles going forward in time have to be added to the events going backwards in time with the antiparticles.
+A star topology might allow for such a seemingly crazy pattern of paths.

 The rules for multiplication should come straight from group theory.
 The quaternion group Q<sub>8</sub> has the right name for the job.
-What is offputting is the "eight", twice as big as Hamilton's reveared four.
+What is off-putting is the "eight", twice as big as Hamilton's revered four.
 Write out the product table for the quaternion group Q<sub>8</sub>:

 Although it might look like a square matrix, a product table is not equivalent to a matrix.
 Let me make the difference concrete.
-Square the simple quqaternions which is also a complex number (1, 2, 0, 0) to generate (-3, 4, 0, 0).
+Square the simple quaternions which is also a complex number (1, 2, 0, 0) to generate (-3, 4, 0, 0).
 Using the product table, one starts with 1 I<sup>0</sup> + 2 i<sup>1</sup>. and ends with 1 I<sup>0</sup> + 4 I<sup>2</sup> + 4 I<sup>1</sup>.
 It is also
 true that 1 I<sup>0</sup> + 4 I<sup>2</sup> = 3 I<sup>2</sup>.
 There is an
 equivalence relationship between working with the quaternion group Q<sub>8</sub> and Hamilton's 4D quaternions.
-To be equivaalent, one needs to reduce the Q<sub>8</sub> result.
+To be equivalent, one needs to reduce the Q<sub>8</sub> result.
 Reducing means to calculate the differences between the additive pairs (I<sup>0</sup>, I<sup>2</sup>), (i<sup>1</sup>, i<sup>3</sup>), (j<sup>1</sup>, j<sup>3</sup>), and (k<sup>1</sup>, k<sup>3</sup>).